mhvwerts/MANBAMM-control/MOLTECH-VICI-TTL-control/README.md

 # MOLTECH-VICI-TTL-control: TTL controller for VICI valve actuator

+*by Martinus Werts*

+*MOLTECH-Anjou, CNRS, Université d'Angers*

+**under development**

-This is an Arduino Uno R3-based controller for the VICI valve actuator, enabling direct switching of the valve via the TTL standard interface.
+MOLTECH-VICI-TTL-control is an Arduino Uno R3-based controller for the VICI valve actuator, enabling direct switching of the valve via the TTL standard interface.

-*under development*

 This section of the repository *only* contains the hardware design and the Arduino firmware of MOLTECH-VICI-TTL-control.
 The Python module for communicating with the device is located in [`MANBAMM-control/python-src`](https://github.com/mhvwerts/MANBAMM-control/tree/main/python-src).